klattphysio/klattphysio.github.io/_pages/treatments.md

 ## Acupuncture <a class="anchor" id="acupuncture"></a>

 Acupuncture is the use of very small needles to puncture the skin.
 A physiotherapist will use acupuncture as a treatment to target, myofascial restriction, swelling, decreased blood flow, and help with pain management and stimulating the nervous system.
-Acupuncture can even help to improve healing times by stimulating the bodies natural healing response.
+Acupuncture can even help to improve healing times by stimulating the body's natural healing response.

 ## Cupping <a class="anchor" id="cupping"></a>